vnayar/openapi-client/README.md

       status code defined in the OpenAPI3 specification.
 4. HTTP requests and responses in `application/json` format.
 5. HTTP requests in `application/x-www-form-urlencoded` format, encoded in "deepObject" format.
+6. A traditional interative interface and a "builder API" interface for clearer coding.

 ## Compilation